Jinwon-Ko/CanonCGT/README.md

 ## Results

 Below shows our color grading results.
+For each pair, the left image shows the input and the right image shows the color-graded output using the inset reference image.
+CanonCGT produces photorealistic color grading that matches the tonal mood, lighting, and color temperature of the reference while preserving color harmony and scene structure.

 <img src="https://github.com/Jinwon-Ko/CanonCGT/blob/main/assets/More_results_CanonCGT.png" alt="results" width="100%" height="70%" border="10"/>